ROOFS: RObust biOmarker Feature Selection: Results

 \subsection{Iterative VIF increases FS stability}

-Since LASSO instability could be partially attributed to multicollinearity among predictors, we next applied iterative VIF pre-filtering to the full data (374 features) to derive a feature set with lower redundancy and evaluate its impact on FS stability.
-This produced a reduced dataset of 214 features (fig. \ref{fig2}A).
+Since LASSO instability could be partially attributed to multicollinearity among predictors, we next applied iterative VIF pre-filtering to the full data (374 features, imputed) to derive a feature set with lower redundancy and evaluate its impact on FS stability.
+This produced a reduced dataset of 214 features (Fig. \ref{fig2}A).
 The mean $R^2$ obtained from a regression of each feature onto all other predictors decreased from 0.91 (range: 0.41-0.99) in the full dataset to 0.63 (range: 0.22-0.79) following VIF pre-filtering.

 To evaluate whether this reduction improved FS stability, we conducted two separate benchmarks of 23 FS methods on the full and reduced datasets.
-VIF pre-filtering led to a small increase in stability of the majority of FS methods (fig. \ref{fig2}B), likely driven by the fact that fewer features were used interchangeably across bootstrap models.
+VIF pre-filtering led to a small increase in stability of the majority of FS methods (Fig. \ref{fig2}B), likely driven by the fact that fewer features were used interchangeably across bootstrap models.
+Additionally, the majority of FS methods showed no loss in AUC, indicating that VIF pre-filtering did not discard features carrying indispensable predictive information.
 Based on this improvement, all subsequent results are reported on the post-VIF dataset.